This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Key Management Service(KMS) is a service that creates and safely stores/manages encryption keys in a convenient way to securely protect important data of applications.
-The user uses the encryption key to encrypt/decrypt data, and the encryption key is managed stably with a hierarchically encrypted centralized encryption key method.
+Key Management Service(KMS) is a service that easily creates encryption keys and securely stores/manages them to safely protect an application’s critical data.
+The user encrypts and decrypts data using an encryption key, and the encryption key is reliably managed through a centrally managed hierarchical encryption key system.

-- Key Management: KMS can create/delete and manage keys.
-Users can create data keys for encrypting data using the master key created through KMS.
+- Key Management: KMS can create, delete, and manage customer-managed keys. * The user directly generates a data key that encrypts data using the master key created by KMS.

-- Key Authority Management: You can control and manage access rights to the master key based on a user-defined policy.
+- Key Permission Management: You can control and manage usage permissions for master keys based on custom policy.

-- Key Life Cycle Management: through key rotation, it is possible to generate new encryption data for the corresponding master key without having to create a new key, and the key rotation cycle can be set according to customer policy.
-Key life cycle management safely protects data from cryptographic threats by deactivating or deleting encryption keys that are no longer in use.
+- Key Lifecycle Management: Through key rotation, you can generate new encrypted data for the master key without creating a new key, and the key rotation interval can be set according to customer policy. * Through lifecycle management, encryption keys that are no longer used are deactivated or deleted, ensuring data is safely protected from cryptographic threats.

-The master key is used to generate a data key used for encrypting data, and depending on the purpose, it can generate symmetric keys (encryption/decryption (AES), generation/verification (HMAC)) and asymmetric keys (encryption/decryption and signing/verification (RSA), signing/verification (ECDSA)) respectively.
-With proper master key management, data keys can be encrypted to protect frequently used data keys during operation.
+The master key is used to generate data keys for encrypting data, and depending on the purpose, you can generate symmetric key (encryption/decryption (AES), generation/verification (HMAC)) and asymmetric key (encryption/decryption and signing/verification (RSA), signing/verification (ECDSA)) respectively.
+Proper master key management encrypts data keys, allowing you to protect frequently used data keys during operation.

-- The master key is a key created through the creation of KMS product services in the Samsung Cloud Platform Console.
+- The master key is a key generated through the creation of a KMS product service in the Samsung Cloud Platform Console.

-The data key is used to encrypt actual data, and is created for each target service that performs encryption, thereby ensuring that even if one data key is leaked, it will not affect services encrypted with other data keys.
+The data key is used to encrypt the actual data and is generated for each target service that performs encryption.
+Thus, even if a single data key is compromised, it does not affect services encrypted with other data keys.

-The root key of the KMS system area is stored, the master key is created through the root key stored in the HSM (Hardware Security Module) that complies with the FIPS 140-2 Lv3 standard, and it is safely distributed and protected in the KMS.
+Stores the root key of the KMS system domain.
+The master key is generated using the root key stored in an HSM (Hardware Security Module) that complies with the FIPS 140-2 Lv3 standard, and is securely distributed and stored in the KMS for protection.

-Samsung Cloud Platform’s Key Management Service limits the number of Key creations as follows.
+The Key Management Service of Samsung Cloud Platform limits the number of key creations and rotations as follows.

 |---|---|---|